All Episodes

 He is so thin, but his head is so huge.

-Maybe that's just because he might have a normal head, and he's just so fucking skinny that it makes his head look like a blimp.
+Maybe that's just because he might have a normal head and he's just so fucking skinny that it makes his head look like a blimp.

 I don't know.

-I don't know, but he he looks weird.
+I don't know, but he looks weird.

 Um, was that nine?